-The amount of time spent in your recovery program will vary on a case-by-case basis.
-The amount of time will depend on the level of severity of your substance/alcohol use disorder and if you are struggling with other mental health issues.
+The amount of time spent in the recovery program will vary on a case-by-case basis.
+The amount of time will depend on the level of severity of the substance/alcohol use disorder, and if the client is struggling with other mental health issues.
 Having a substance use disorder and other mental health disorder simultaneously is known as co-occurring/comorbid disorders or a dual diagnosis.

 After successfully completing an addiction treatment recovery program, clients are often encouraged to continue working on their recovery through aftercare programs.
 This may include attending support meetings, alumni programs, or any type of outpatient therapy program.
 Continuing to engage in aftercare post-addiction treatment programs can help increase the likelihood of maintaining long-term sobriety.

-There are many types of addiction treatment programs available, but the person’s individual needs determine the type of addiction treatment method will be most effective.
-Addiction treatment is not considered one-size-fits-all and will differ person to person.
+There are many types of addiction treatment programs available, but the client’s individual needs determine the type of addiction treatment method, which will be most effective.
+Addiction treatment is not considered one-size-fits-all and will differ from person to person.

-If your substance abuse has not been particularly severe in nature, and/or has only been ongoing for a relatively short amount of time, then higher levels of care may not be required to help you.
-Residential and inpatient treatment programs are typically reserved for more severe substance use disorders and may prove to be ineffective for you.
-Finding an outpatient program may serve and meet your needs better, as it requires a lower level of care than the inpatient alternatives.
+If the substance abuse has not been particularly severe in nature, and/or has only been ongoing for a relatively short amount of time, then higher levels of care may not be required.
+Residential and inpatient treatment programs are typically reserved for more severe substance use disorders and may prove to be ineffective.
+Finding an outpatient program may serve and meet the needs better, as it requires a lower level of care than the inpatient alternatives.

-Outpatient treatment programs require its patients to find alternative housing.
-This means as opposed to living at the treatment facility, you may stay in your home or you may choose to reside in a sober living facility/halfway house.
-Regardless of your living arrangements, you will commute to your outpatient clinic for your therapy sessions.
+Outpatient treatment programs require its clients to find alternative housing.
+This means as opposed to living at the treatment facility, the client may stay in their home or may choose to reside in a sober living facility/halfway house.
+Regardless of the living arrangements, the client will commute to the outpatient clinic for therapy sessions.
 Typically, this occurs for multiple days out of the week and maybe for an hour or longer.

 The regular attendance of these sessions is required to stay enrolled in an outpatient program, and self-monitoring is expected.
-This means that on your off time you cannot engage in drug and/or alcohol use, but still can continue meeting your regular responsibilities such as maintaining employment or family obligations.
+This means that during off time, the client cannot engage in drug and/or alcohol use, but still can continue meeting regular responsibilities such as maintaining employment or family obligations.
 This type of personal responsibility may be overwhelming to some at the beginning of recovery, but for others who may require less intensive care, this may be the best form of treatment.

-There are multiple different types of outpatient programs as well, such as:
+There are multiple different types of outpatient programs such as:

-This is a “middle ground” between regular outpatient treatment and inpatient treatment.
-IOP programs typically require patients to attend therapy sessions at an addiction treatment facility multiple times a week for anywhere between two and four hours at a time.
-IOP combines the higher levels of care’s intense therapy methods with outpatient program flexibility and freedom.
+- Intensive Outpatient (IOP)- This is a “middle ground” between regular outpatient treatment and inpatient treatment.
+IOP programs typically require clients to attend therapy sessions at an addiction treatment facility multiple times a week for anywhere between two and four hours at a time.
+IOP combine higher levels of care’s intense therapy methods with outpatient program flexibility and freedom.

-This is the best option for clients who may need more medical intervention and care.
-They are also best suited for patients battling co-occurring disorder.
+- Partial Hospitalization (PHP)- This is the best option for clients who may need more medical intervention and care.
+They are also best suited for clients battling co-occurring disorder.
 While still being able to return to an outside environment, whether home or halfway, clients have access to intensive medical care.
 They will require substantial support systems and must attend these sessions more frequently than IOP, and for a longer period of time.
-Typically, PHP is anywhere from three to five days per week with four to six hours spent in each session.
+Typically, PHP is anywhere from three to five days per week, with four to six hours spent in each session.

-However, if you or your loved one has been battling a more severe substance use disorder, and for a longer period of time, or experienced multiple relapses, perhaps higher levels of care are more appropriate for you.
+However, if the client or their loved one has been battling a more severe substance use disorder, and for a more extended period of time, or experienced multiple relapses, perhaps higher levels of care are more appropriate.

 Inpatient addiction treatment will involve living onsite at the facility full time.
-This means that you will not return home at the end of your therapy sessions, but rather to the living quarters provided by the recovery program.
+This means that the client will not return home at the end of therapy sessions, but rather to the living quarters provided by the recovery program.
 This may be helpful in avoiding outside stressors and temptations that can lead individuals in recovery to become distracted from their addiction treatment or even relapse.

 There are different types of inpatient treatment program options, too.
 The following is a breakdown of inpatient addiction treatment levels of care:

-This type of treatment is utilized in treating the physical and psychological aspects of substance use disorder.
+- Residential Treatment – This type of treatment is utilized in treating the physical and psychological aspects of substance use disorder.
 Residential treatment is typically long-term drug rehab that features amenities reminiscent of dormitory living.
-You will usually have your own room and share common areas like a kitchen and living room with other clients.
+Clients will usually have their own room and share common areas like a kitchen and living room with other clients.
 Residential treatment facilities will provide 24-7 clinical and medical services if/when needed, and residential will do full-time clinical treatment, spending around five hours in therapy per day.

-This type of inpatient treatment is for advanced cases of substance use disorder that require round-the-clock medical care for the patient.
-Supervision cannot be limited such as in residential treatment.
+- Intensive Inpatient Treatment- This type of inpatient treatment is for advanced cases of substance use disorder that require round-the-clock medical care for the client.
+Supervision cannot be limited as in residential treatment.
 These patients will need medical stabilization.
 Usually, intensive inpatient treatment provides intensive therapy sessions and support groups but engaged in a hospital-like setting.

 Will I Be Given Medication?

-Throughout your experience in medical detox, there are different prescription medications that will ease the severity and frequency of uncomfortable and sometimes even dangerous withdrawal symptoms.
+Throughout the time in medical detox, there are different prescription medications that will ease the severity and frequency of uncomfortable and sometimes even dangerous withdrawal symptoms.
 Certain drugs and alcohol may require medications due to the nature of the withdrawal process, as they may be life-threatening.
 Withdrawals are the physical and emotional manifestation of symptoms whenever drug and alcohol use is stopped.

-During opioid withdrawal, patients will normally receive medical maintenance therapy drugs like Suboxone, buprenorphine, and/or naltrexone.
+During opioid withdrawal, clients will normally receive medical maintenance therapy drugs like suboxone, buprenorphine, and/or naltrexone.
 These drugs can ease the symptoms of opioid withdrawal and when monitored correctly by medical professionals can be safe to use.

 Medication is typically only administered during the detox portion of addiction treatment, however.
 There may be exceptions in certain cases.
-For example, with a dual diagnosis, you may be prescribed certain medications for the underlying mental health disorders such as SSRIs for depression.
+For example, with a dual diagnosis, certain medications may be prescribed for the underlying mental health disorders such as SSRIs for depression.

 How Are Co-Occurring Disorders Treated?

-According to the National Survey of Substance Abuse Treatment Services (N-SSATS), nearly half of all Americans that seek out substance abuse treatment have also been diagnosed with a co-occurring disorder.
-This means that addicts and alcoholics are more likely to struggle with a co-occurring mental health disorder than non-addicted people.
+According to the National Survey of Substance Abuse Treatment Services (N-SSATS), nearly half of all Americans that seek substance abuse treatment have also been diagnosed with a co-occurring disorder.
+This means that people with a substance use disorder or alcohol use disorder are more likely to struggle with a co-occurring mental health disorder than those who do not have those disorders.
 Many people with mental health conditions may turn to substances to help alleviate their mental health symptoms.

 People struggling with a dual diagnosis require a specific approach to addiction treatment.
-Since it is nearly impossible for dual diagnosis patients to successfully treat one disorder without addressing the other, it becomes a cycle of each condition flaring up.
-Unless both conditions are treated in tandem, recovery is unlikely for dual diagnosis patients.
+Since it is nearly impossible for dual diagnosis clients to treat one disorder successfully without addressing the other, it becomes a cycle of each condition flaring up.
+Unless both conditions are treated in tandem, recovery is unlikely for dual diagnosis clients.

 Dual diagnosis treatment requires medical administration and different forms of behavioral therapy that work together to address the substance use disorder and their mental health disorder.
 It is important to be seen by dual diagnosis professionals who understand how each condition impacts and influences the other.
-By engaging in integrated treatment, an individual with a dual diagnosis can find success in addiction treatment and recovery.
+By engaging in integrated treatment, the client with a dual diagnosis can find success in addiction treatment and recovery.